jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-MongoDB/Getting-Started/Connect-Instance.md

    - Using Mongo Shell for connection
      The mongo shell is an interactive JavaScript shell that comes with MongoDB.
 You can use the mongo shell to query and update data or perform administrative operations.
-     The mongo shell is part of the MongoDB distribution.
-You need to install MongoDB first and then connect to your MongoDB instance using the mongo shell.
-     For the MongoDB distribution download address, please refer to: [MongoDB Download Center](https://www.mongodb.com/download-center#community).
      Please use the client of mongo shell 3.2 or above to connect to the MongoDB instance, otherwise the authentication may not be successful
      Use the mongo command to connect on the Virtual Machines.
 The command is as follows: